Cheesemans' Ecology Safaris

 Safety and Security

 Travel to foreign countries is an enriching and satisfying experience, and most travelers do not encounter any problems.
 However, being prepared for and aware of potential issues are important factors in staying safe.
+Your safety is our priority.
+Staying informed about the security landscape of your destination is prudent.
+The U.S. Department of State’s Travel Advisories provide current information on safety concerns worldwide.
+Enrolling in the Smart Traveler Enrollment Program (STEP) can also keep you updated on travel advisories and assist in emergencies.

 The US Department of State provides helpful country overviews with general information such as the location of the US embassy or consulate, health conditions, minor political disturbances, unusual currency and local regulations, and security concerns.
 It also provides up-to-date travel advisories; check these on a regular basis and prior to your departure.
 Receive updated Travel Advisories and Alerts from the US government and choose from a variety of options to stay connected while traveling.